 Maine Aggravated Assault

 When your actions are more serious than a simple assault, you could be charged with aggravated assault.
 Under Maine State law §208, there are several scenarios that can lead to aggravated assault charges.
-The first is if serious bodily injury occurs from your actions.
+The first is if a serious bodily injury occurs from your actions.
 While simple assault applies to any type of injury or offensive contact, if the alleged victim is seriously hurt, you could face aggravated assault allegations.
 Assaults that involve the use of weapons are often considered aggravated assaults as well.
 Anything from a gun or knife to brass knuckles or a metal instrument can be considered a weapon.
 Finally, if you display little regard for human life you could face aggravated assault charges.
-When you strangle a person or attack them in such a way that they easily could have been killed, you are showing that you had no regard for their life and therefore you will be charged with aggravated assault.
+When you strangle a person or attack them in such a way that they easily could have been killed, you are showing that you had no regard for their lives and therefore you will be charged with aggravated assault.

 Aggravated assault offenses are class B crimes and are more serious than simple assaults.
 A class B crime can result in a sentence of 10 years in jail and $20,000 in fines.
 Aggravated assault is a crime that can affect you for the rest of your life and long after your sentence is completed.
 When you have a violent criminal offense on your record, you will be looked over for jobs, school admissions and even loans.